UT-Austin-RPL/PRELUDE/index.markdown

 src="./src/figure/pipeline.png" style="width:100%;"> </a></td>
 </tr> </tbody> </table>

 <table width=800px><tr><td> <p align="justify" width="20%">The high-level navigation policy generates the target velocity command at 10Hz from the onboard RGB-D camera observation and robot heading.
 The target velocity command, including linear and angular velocities, is used as input to the low-level gait controller along with the buffer of recent robot states.
 The low-level gait policy predicts the joint-space actions as the desired joint positions at 38Hz and sends them to the quadruped robot for actuation.
+More implementation details can be found in <a href="https://github.com/UT-Austin-RPL/PRELUDE/blob/main/implementation.md">this page</a>.
 </p></td></tr></table>
 <br>